useR-2018/website/content/lightning.md

 title = "Lightning Talk Schedule"
 +++

-**The talks will take place on 11-13 July 2018 (click the interested talk for its abstract).
+The talks will take place on 11-13 July 2018 (click the interested talk for its abstract).
+Lightning talks will be 5 minutes, with room for discussion at the end of the session.
 Information for presenters is [here](../presenter.html).

 <!-- Tab links -->
 <div class="tab">